 It is important to address the issue of the Blackstone griddle’s uneven heat for consistent cooking times and results.

-When the griddle surface heats unevenly, some portions of the food may become overcooked while others remain undercooked.
+When Blackstone not heating evenly, some portions of the food may become overcooked while others remain undercooked.
 This causes frustration and disappointment!